FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 appointed by either Home for Life or the AHB and they would send it to LCCC for review.

 Ms. Ahern asked Cllr.
-Benson to contact her about the constituent.--- 
+Benson to contact her about the constituent.
+---
+

 Cllr.
 Tom Ruddle asked are the figures nationwide or just for Limerick.
 Ms. Ahern